-49. The recording of depletion as recommended in the GNs (WS.6) and (WS.8) implies the Gross-Net distinction in the 2025 SNA will obtain a different scope than in the 2008 SNA.
+48. The recording of depletion of natural resources as recommended in the GNs (WS.6) and (WS.8) implies the Gross-Net distinction in the 2025 SNA will have a different scope than in the 2008 SNA.
 This should not be left unnoticed, not in the 2025 SNA but also not in the national accounts as disseminated by the national statistical institutes.
 The following supplementary classifications may help to make the proper distinctions:

 Transaction / Balancing item Code 2008 SNA data set

 Gross Domestic Product B1g 1 854

 Consumption of fixed capital (-) P51c 222

-Net of CFC Domestic Product B1n_P51c 1 632

-Depletion of natural resources (-) K21 14
+Depletion of natural resources (-) K21 6 14

 Net Domestic Product B1n_P51c+K21 1 618

-50. Statistical offices who can compile for their economies data on capital stock for fixed assets and estimates for CFC should be encouraged to publish net domestic product, even if they are not (yet) able to compile measures for natural resource depletion.
-The above-presented terminology and coding may help to explicate the scope of Gross-Net adjustments.
-So, the next recommendation reads as follows:
+49. Statistical offices who can compile for their economies data on capital stock for fixed assets and estimates for CFC should be encouraged to publish net domestic product, even if they are not (yet) able to compile estimates of the costs of depletion of natural resources.
+The above presented terminology and coding may help to explicate the scope of Gross-Net adjustments.
+The next recommendation is as follows: